Insightec

-INSIGHTEC Ltd., is a privately held medical device company that sells MR guided Focused Ultrasound equipment.
+INSIGHTEC Ltd., is an Israeli privately held medical device company that sells MR guided Focused Ultrasound equipment.
 The technology can destroy deep tissue in the body without the need for incisions.

-The company's proprietary devices are called Exablate and Exablate Neuro, to treat indications in the body and the brain, respectively.
+History

 The company was founded by Kobi Vortman and Oded Tamir, with seed investment from Elbit Medical Imaging and GE Healthcare.

 The company obtained premarket approval (PMA) from the Food and Drug Administration (FDA) in 2004 to market its Exablate system to treat uterine fibroids in women who did not intend to get pregnant again; and in 2015 it obtained a PMA to expand the marketing of the system to treat uterine fibroids in any woman.
 In 2012 the company obtained a PMA from the FDA to market the system to treat pain from metastatic bone cancer who had failed other treatments.

 In 2011, the company's work was featured in TEDMED by Yoav Medan, chief systems architect.

 In 2012, the company received European CE mark for the treatment of neurological disorders in the brain including essential tremor, Parkinson's disease and neuropathic pain.
 It won approval to market the system for uterine fibroids in China in 2013.